How to grow freesias

 Water freesias regularly once growth appears, aiming to keep the compost moist, but take care not to over-water.
 Start feeding freesias when the flower buds start to form.
 Use a liquid fertilizer high in potash and apply every 10-14 days.

-Supporting freesias in some way is necessary to stop the stems flopping over, regardless of whether they’re growing in pots or in the ground.
+Supporting freesia flowers in some way is necessary to stop the stems flopping over, regardless of whether they’re growing in pots or in the ground.
 Either buy ready-made supports or use twiggy sticks pushed into the soil.

-Freesia bulbs can be dried and stored to replant the following year.
+Freesia bulbs are not frost hardy so if you're growing them outside you'll need to dig them up, dry them and store them to replant the following year.
 When flowering has finished, simply cut off the faded flower stems and reduce watering gradually as the leaves turn yellow and die.
 Once the leaves have died back completely, lift the corms from the soil.
 Once lifted, put them in a warm place for several months to ripen the corms, mimicking the conditions of a South African summer.
 Then, store in a paper bag in a cool frost-free place to plant the following year.
 The effects of the heat treatment will have worn off so the saved corms can only be planted in spring.

 How to propagate freesias